Mission Statement

 There are currently four members on the Board of Trustees:

 • Peter Carrington is Founder and Director of Cross Roads Trust and FreedomLife Te Nikau.
-Peter has worked in the addiction field since 1983
+Peter has worked in the addiction field since 1983.

-• Chris Fawcett is a Doctor in general practice in on the Kapiti Coast.
+• Chris Fawcett is a Doctor (semi-retired) in general practice in on the Kapiti Coast.
 He has been involved with Te Nikau and its students since the start of FreedomLife Te Nikau in1999.

-• Sue Paton has been involved in addiction services for many years, as a counsellor with our Trust and other agencies, a national manager for the Health Protection Agency, and as past Chief Executive of DAPAANZ (Drug and Alcohol Practitioners Association of Aotearoa New Zealand.
+• Sue Paton has been involved in addiction services for many years, as a counsellor with our Trust and other agencies, a national manager for the Health Protection Agency, and as past Chief Executive of DAPAANZ (Drug and Alcohol Practitioners Association of Aotearoa New Zealand).
 She has been associated with our work since it began.

 Staff